Have you ever looked back at an ex-boyfriend and asked, how did I ever date that person when we were so obviously incompatible?

 The key word at this age is security.
 "95 percent of women said they were looking to find a partner with whom they felt secure."
 Women are also less picky at this age than at any other age, but still look for a man with a high income, which is always important to women no matter their age.
 Fascinatingly, 54 percent of women said they'd be interested in dating a younger man.

-Intelligence and personality comes to the forefront in later life.
+comes to the forefront in later life.
 Women look for men who share their values and have a good sense of humor.
 Sexuality doesn't fall by the wayside, however.
 "45 percent of women strongly agreed that sexual compatibility was important to them in forming a relationship at this age."
 Women over 55 are pickier about their partners than at any other time in their lives.

 "They are tired of the irritating little day-to-day ticks and feel it is not worth it to spend time with someone if the entire interaction from start to finish is not pleasing."
 Dr. Ruskin says her patients over 55 years old aren't really interested in companionship unless it's a perfect fit.